 Fences are used to mark the boundaries of a property, but they have many other uses, including privacy, protection, pet containment and decoration.

 Fences can be constructed from different materials, and each has a specific use and benefit.
 It all depends on what you’re looking for.
 Let’s take a look at the 3 most common materials used to construct fences.

-Wooden Fences are durable and long-lasting.
+Wooden Fences:These types of fences are durable and long-lasting.
 They will last between 15 and 30 years, depending on the type of wood used.
 They can be made of spruce, hemlock or cedar.
 When choosing a wooden fence, there are 3 basic styles to choose from.

-Probably the most famous wooden fence is the classic “white picket fence.”
+Picket: Probably the most famous wooden types of fences is the classic “white picket fence.”
 It’s made up of thin, pointed boards called pickets, placed 1 – 2 inches apart.
 Horizontal boards at the top and bottom connect them together.
 Picket fences are usually 3 – 5 feet tall and don’t offer much privacy or protection.
 They will contain small pets and children, though.
 Picket fences are generally seen wrapping along the front yards of houses.

 Ranch: Rail fences are mainly seen on ranches and farms.
 They consist of two vertical posts placed about 8 feet apart, connected by 2 or 3 wooden rails.
 Their purpose is to contain large livestock, so they would rarely be seen in residential areas.

 Iron: Iron fences are generally built for decorative purposes; often placed around front yards and across driveways.
 These fences are similar to picket fences in their structure, except the posts are placed in a concrete foundation.
 This makes them extremely durable.
 They’re also easy to maintain and offer a good deal of protection.